-Since we use the concept of neighbor always in the context of a a device $D_i$, we will simplify the notation and refer to $D_n(d_i)$ as $D_n$.
+Since we use the concept of neighbor always in the context of a device $d_i$, we will simplify the notation and refer to $D_n(d_i)$ as $D_n$.
 Since processing every device in $D_n$ can be computationally expensive, the localization algorithm considers the neighbors iteratively until there is enough confidence that the unprocessed devices will not change the current answer.
 Let $\bar{D}_n\subseteq D_n$ be the set of devices that the algorithm has processed.
-We denote $P(\vRoom[j]|\bar{D}_{n})$ the probability of $\vRoom[j]$ being the answer of $Q$ given the devices and their locations in $\bar{D}_{n}$\footnote{Note that we could express the above using the notation discussed in Section~\ref{subsec:group-affinity} as $P( @(d_i, \vRoom[j], t_q)|\bar{D}_{n})$.
-We use the simplified notation for brevity of formulas later. $r_j$ being the answer of query $Q$ means $d_i$ is in $r_j$ at time $t_q$, and we write $r_j$ here for simplicity.} that have been processed by the algorithm so far.
+We denote as $P(\vRoom[j]|\bar{D}_{n})$ the probability of $\vRoom[j]$ being the answer of $Q$ given the devices and their locations in $\bar{D}_{n}$\footnote{We could express the above, as explained in Section~\ref{subsec:group-affinity}, as $P( @(d_i, \vRoom[j], t_q)|\bar{D}_{n})$ but we simplify the notation for brevity of following formulas. $r_j$ being the answer of query $Q$ means $d_i$ is in $r_j$ at time $t_q$, and we write $r_j$ here for simplicity.} that have been processed by the algorithm so far.
 Using Bayes's rule: where we estimate $P(r_j)$ using the room affinity $\alpha(d_i,r_j,t_q)$.